silv3rarr0w/silv3rarr0w.github.io/_pages/about.md

 I am a third-year graduate student from School of Chemistry & Materials Science， [Northwest University (China)](https://english.nwu.edu.cn/), majoring in materials and chemical industry

 In the past year, I cooperated with School of Microelectronics in [Xidian University](https://en.xidian.edu.cn/) and focused on silicon-based semiconductor photoelectrocatalytic materials.
-I hope to continue my research on semiconductors at the doctoral level.
+I hope to continue my research on semiconductor materials at the doctoral level.

 Overview
 ======